latenitefilms/Metaburner/docs/how-to-use.md

 ~/Library/Logs/DiagnosticReports
 ```

-The crash logs will have file names like `Metaburner Pro Renderer-2023-12-24-103301.ips`.
+The crash logs will have file names like `Metaburner Renderer-2023-12-24-103301.ips`.
 They might also be in the `Retired` sub-folder (these are reports that have already been posted to Apple).

 Alternatively, you can access your User Library, by clicking on your **Desktop**, then holding down **OPTION** as you click the **Go** menu item in Finder.
 A **Library** option will appear: